Self-experimentation in medicine: Synthetic gases

 Humphry Davy self-experimented with breathing of several different gases, most notably nitrous oxide.

 Genes

 Self-experimentation with gene therapies have been reported.
 Every gene therapy has a unique risk of harm, including the risk associated with the gene delivery method (i.e., the particular viral vector or form of transfection) that is used and the risk associated with a specific genetic modification.
 Examples of potential risks for some gene therapies include tissue damage and an immune response to foreign DNA, among many others.

-In 2017, biohacker Jo Zayner publicly injected themselves with CRISPR, a gene-editing technology, during a biotechnology conference in San Francisco.
+In 2017, biohacker Jo Zayner publicly injected herself with CRISPR, a gene-editing technology, during a biotechnology conference in San Francisco.
 Zayner targeted the myostatin gene, which encodes a protein that inhibits muscle growth, acting as a natural regulator to prevent excessive muscle development.
-By using CRISPR technology, they aimed to "knock out" this gene in the muscle cells of their forearm.
+By using CRISPR technology, she aimed to "knock out" this gene in the muscle cells of her forearm.
 The intent was to disrupt the gene's function, potentially allowing for localized muscle growth.